pwwongaa/ChemViz/README.md

 # ChemViz
-Initial stage of Cheminformatics project - Chemical structure searcher and visualiser
+Initial stage of Cheminformatics project - Chemical structure searcher and visualiser.
+Powered by Lovable AI.
+Practice use.

 ✨ Features
 Search: by name or SMILES; find closest results